ssrg-vt/DynaCut/docs/init_removal_servers.md

 We have removed all the basic blocks which were considered as init basic blocks and which were not present in the whitelist.

 The application is then restored with the init functions removed.
+Test all the required functionalities in the modified and restored application.